 · Monday 08:30 to 20:00

 · Tuesday, Wednesday, Thursday and Friday 08:30 to 16:00

 · Saturdays 09:00 to 13:00 & 14:00 to 16:00

 Official visits are facilitated by contacting 0141 762 9558.
+Information on legal visits by video link can be found below.
 There are a number of interview rooms, dedicated for Official/Legal visiting.
 Official visitors to prison should be in possession of photographic ID provided by their respective agencies.
 Atrium staff will ask to see these to ensure they are satisfied of the person's identity.
 The official visitor will be required to provide the following:

 • Name of visitor;

 • Relationship to offender; and